Maggie Sajak: Career

 In 2011, she released her first single, "First Kiss".
 The music video for "First Kiss" was directed by Trey Fanjoy in Nashville.
 Sajak's video was featured on the January 3, 2012, episode of Wheel of Fortune on her 17th birthday.
 In 2013, Sajak recorded a song in Nashville called "Live Out Loud" to honor Muriel Walters, a teenage girl in Maryland who was suffering from cancer.
 Soon afterward, one of her songs was featured in the season finale of a TV show, Sweet Home Alabama.

 In 2013, Sajak began her freshman year at Princeton University, and was featured in a fashion shoot for Teen Vogue.
 She graduated from Princeton University and did an additional postgraduate program at Columbia University.
 In May 2023, she graduated from Georgetown University Law School.

 For a week of episodes of Wheel of Fortune which aired in January 2020, Maggie Sajak took over for Vanna White.
 White filled in as host at the same time when Pat Sajak was undergoing surgery.
 Beginning with the 2021–2022 season, Maggie joined Wheel as a social media correspondent.
 In May 2023, she filled in for Vanna White for a Celebrity Wheel of Fortune episode in which White was a contestant herself.
-She began work on Wheel of Fortune during her father's last couple of years with the show.
+Sajak began work on Wheel of Fortune during her father's last couple of years with the show.
 She has been a special Super Bowl correspondent for Inside Edition since 2023.

+Personal life

+Sajak has been in a relationship with Savannah Bananas player Jackson Olson since April 2026.